raginmari/RAGTextField/README.md

 - A **hint label** below the actual text which can be used to provide additional hints or report errors.
 - A view in the **background of the text** (excluding the placeholder and the hint label) which can be used to style the appearance of the text entry.
 The example projects uses this capability.

 Many properties of the text field are `IBInspectable`.
-Unfortunately, fonts and enums cannot (Xcode 8) be inspected in IB, so a bit of setup has to be done in code in some cases.

 #### The placeholder